OwenAlfred/gitskills/README.md

 # gitskills
 test git clone
-Creating a new branch is quick and simple. add merge.
+Creating new branch is quick and simple. add merge.